The night of the great flood

 Advance

-The Advance phase is also where trading and diplomacy can happen between players, and the phase where WAR is declared.
+The Advance phase is also where trading and diplomacy can happen between players, and the phase where WAR is declared, or PEACE asked/offered.

 A completed Kingdom, ready for war

-Pretty simple really, move your units to where they need to go!
-3″ is the standard move infantry and villagers can make, per turn.
+Pretty simple really, move your units to where you want them to go!

-• Villagers that move into contact with a building foundation will remove 1 BP each advance phase
+• Villagers in contact with a building foundation will remove 1 BP each advance phase

-• A Villager are in contact with with a Resource Site, may look under that site to determine what resources are present (i.e “Discover it”), may harvest from it the following harvest phase.
+• A Villager in contact with with a Resource Site may roll to harvest from it the following harvest phase.

 • When a unit is moved into contact with an enemy unit, they may roll to attack in the combat phase, or if within range – shoot them!

-• Terrain features, as well as units and buildings block enemy movement, and can create thousands of unique formations , combinations, and stratagems!
+• Terrain features, as well as enemy units and defensive type buildings block unit’s movement, and can create thousands of unique formations, combinations, and stratagems!

 A horse rider chases down a villager unit in the forest